 Strawberries are grown in every county of Michigan and your fun fact of the day is that 53% of seven to nine year olds say strawberries are their favorite fruit.
-Strawberries are high in iron and Vitamin C – Eight strawberries will provide 14% of the recommended daily intake of Vitamin C for kids – and have less than 60 calories per cup.
-I recently read that you can mix strawberries and baking soda to form an at-home tooth whitening compound but you should probably read more about the ins and outs of DIY tooth whitening first.
+Strawberries are high in iron and Vitamin C – Eight strawberries will provide 14% of the recommended daily intake of Vitamin C for kids – and have less than 60 calories per cup, and they are also a wonderful source of vitamin C, manganese, dietary fiber, iodine, potassium, folate, riboflavin, vitamin B5, omega-3 fatty acids, vitamin B6, vitamin K, magnesium and copper.
+One cup of strawberries contains only 55 calories..
+We have read that you can mix strawberries and baking soda to form an at-home tooth whitening compound but you should probably read more about the ins and outs of DIY tooth whitening first.

-If you have some strawberries left over after tying them to the neighbor’s cow (and trying out the Strawberry Shortcake Recipe from Bad Bab’s Grandma), consider the recipe for Strawberry Sorbet after the jump!
+If you have some strawberries left over after tying them to the neighbor’s cow (and trying out the Strawberry Shortcake Recipe from Beth’s Grandma) consider this recipe for Strawberry Sorbet!

-Strawberry Sorbet (serves 6-8, courtesy Joy of Cooking/Taste the Local Difference)
+Strawberry Sorbet (serves 6-8, courtesy Joy of Cooking)

 2/3 cup water